steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/intro.md

 * What anonymous branches are, and how to use them
 * Figuring out where our changes are with revsets
-* Customizing the output of various `jj` commands with templates
 * Merging anonymous branches
 * Dealing with conflicts